 In the insurance industry, a ‘hard market’ refers to changes in the market that lead to an increase in insurance premiums and a decreased capacity for most coverage.
 In contrast, a soft market is when the industry sees low premium rates, flexible contracts and high coverage availability.

-For insurance customers, hard market conditions mean less competition by insurers for their business, as insurers exit unprofitable market segments.
+For insurer profitability, hard market conditions mean less competition by insurers for their business, as insurers exit unprofitable market segments.
 This decrease in competition leads to an increase in insurance premiums and increases in excesses.
 For new businesses, those with an adverse claims history or who require a policy to be modified from standard, the premium will be the highest, with some businesses potentially being unable to find cover.

 According to a recent survey by The Australian Industry Group, 53% of businesses polled have experienced problems seeking insurance, with 55.6% of these businesses reporting the biggest problem to be high growth in premiums.
 The second biggest problem was ‘other’ (16%), which the majority of businesses reported as a lack of competition and rates to choose from.